5 ways to make friends—and a difference—in your school this year

 Ask your teachers if they need any help

-Your teachers work hard to plan lessons and grade your work, so lighten their burden a bit by helping them out.
+Your teachers work hard to plan lessons and grade your work, so lighten their load a bit by helping them out.
 If you have a free period or arrive at school early, ask them if there’s anything you can do around the classroom.
 They might have you put up decorations, wipe down desks or organize materials.
 Even if they don’t have anything for you to do, they’ll likely be touched by the gesture.

 Bake cupcakes for your favorite class